Preeminent North Carolina Lawyers Advise on Buying/Selling a Business

 - Closing — Attorneys must memorialize the agreement in minute detail, accounting for every conceivable contingency, including default and termination provisions.
 An attorney must oversee the execution of closing documents and the transfer of assets and funds.

 The acquisition of a small one-owner operation is typically less complex than a merger with a 500-employee largely held corporation.
-However, the attorneys at Howard Stallings have the experience to handle sales of any size.
+However, the attorneys at Howard Stallings Law Firm have the experience to handle sales of any size.

 Get professional guidance for buying or selling a business in Raleigh, New Bern, or Morehead City, NC

-In North Carolina, Howard Stallings is known for providing business buyers and sellers with trusted advice.
+In North Carolina, Howard Stallings Law Firm is known for providing business buyers and sellers with trusted advice.
 Our attorneys will work closely with you to make your transaction go as smoothly as possible.
 To speak with an experienced attorney today, contact us online or call 919-821-7700.